Variable Clustering via Distributionally Robust Nodewise Regression: Distributionally Robust Nodewise Regression

 \subsection{An ADMM algorithm}

-Program \eqref{eq:spectral_regularized_regression_matrix} is a convex optimization problem and can be solved by off-the-shelf optimizers.
+Program \eqref{eq:spectral_regularized_regression_matrix} is convex and can be solved by off-the-shelf optimizers.
 However, we find it prohibitively expensive in practice as soon as the dimension $d$ reaches the hundreds.
-We propose an efficient algorithm based on the alternating direction method of multipliers (ADMM).
-For an overview of ADMM, see \citet{Boyd2010}.
+We propose an efficient algorithm based on the alternating direction method of multipliers (ADMM) \citep{EBe92,Boyd2010}, which enjoys global convergence guarantees.